apacheignite/documentation/sql/dml.md

 Initially, SQL engine generates and executes a `SELECT` query based on the `UPDATE WHERE` clause and only after that it modifies the existing values that satisfy the clause result.

 The modification is performed via `cache.invokeAll(...)` operation.
-Basically, it means that once the result of the `SELECT` query is ready, SQL Engine will prepare a number of `EntryProcessors` and will execute all of them using `cache.invokeAll(...)` operation.
+Basically, it means that once the result of the `SELECT` query is ready, SQL Engine will prepare a number of `EntryProcessor` and will execute all of them using `cache.invokeAll(...)` operation.
 While the data is being modified using `EntryProcessors`, additional checks will be performed to make sure that nobody has interfered between the `SELECT` and the actual update.

-The example below shows how to execute an `UPDATE` query in Apache Ignite.
+The following example shows how to execute an `UPDATE` query in Apache Ignite.
 [block:code]
 {
   "codes": [